IZUMI-Zu/code-agent/examples/claude-sonnet-4.5/README.md

+---
+generate with claude-sonnet 4.5 and gpt-4o-mini, with 3 times human chat, cost around 6 usd.
+---

 # 📚 arXiv CS Daily

 A modern, responsive web application for browsing the latest Computer Science papers from arXiv.
 Built with React and Vite, featuring a beautiful gradient UI and comprehensive paper details.